HarishDubbaka/Docker-k8s/Day07/Readme.md

 ### Default Bridge Network

-* All containers join it automatically
-* Containers:
+- When you install Docker, it creates a default bridge network.
+- Every container you run automatically joins this network unless you specify otherwise.
+- Problems with default bridge:

-  * ❌ Can’t resolve each other by name
+- ❌ Containers cannot resolve each other by name (you’d need IP addresses).
-  * ⚠️ Less isolation
+- ⚠️ Less isolation — all containers are lumped together.

+Think of it like a shared public WiFi: everyone is connected, but you need IPs to talk, and it’s messy.

 ---